toucansites/website/contents/blog/articles/beta-5-migration-guide/index.md

       url: "https://toucansites.com/"
 ```

-The input, output directory arguments and the baseUrl option was removed both from the `watch` and `generate` commands.
-Now you can specify a target option instead:
+The `input` and output `directory` arguments, along with the `baseUrl` option, have been removed from the `watch`⁠ and `⁠generate`⁠ commands.
+Now, you should use the target option and define your settings in the new target file.
+Then, run the generate command with the `target` option to build your site for the chosen target:

 ```sh
 toucan generate . --target live
 ```

-The only argument is always the working directory, defaults to the current working directory and the target option represents which target to build.
-If you wish to use custom input & output sources, use your target definition file:
+The only required argument is the working directory, which defaults to your current directory.
+The `target` option tells Toucan which build target to use.
+If you want to set custom input and output directories, define them in your target file, alongside your target-based configuration:

 ```yaml
 targets: